Starches; Simple sugars; Sugars; Complex carbohydrates; Diet - carbohydrates; Simple carbohydrates

 Your body needs all three forms of carbohydrates to function properly.

-Sugars and most starches are broken down by the body into glucose (blood sugar) to be used as energy.
+Sugars and most starches are broken down by the body into glucose, which then circulates in the blood to be used as energy.

 Fiber is the part of food that is not broken down by the body.
 There are two types of fiber.
 Insoluble fiber adds bulk to your stools so you stay regular.
 Soluble fiber helps lower cholesterol levels and can help improve blood glucose control.
 Both types of fiber can help you to feel full and stay at a healthy weight.

 Many different types of foods contain one or more type of carbohydrate.

 Sugars, or simple carbohydrates, occur naturally in these nutrient-rich foods:

 Some foods have added sugar.
 Many packaged and refined foods contain added sugar.
 These include:

 - Cookies, cakes, and pastries

 - Regular (non-diet) carbonated beverages, such as soda

 - Heavy syrups, such as those added to canned fruit